The24thDS/stellaris-yaml/README.md

 ## Known Issues

 None.
-Please report create an issue if you find any.
+Please create an issue if you find any.

 ---